jlklos/SSMTD/README.md

 ![Arch](images/arch.png)

-Ideally this would be implimented as a kernel module and would be effectively transparent to the user.
-Furthermore it woiuld be more ideal if this were implmented by abusing TCP TTL and packet size, which would allow for disprate routing paths without the need for explicit intermediate bouncer hosts.
+Ideally this would be implemented as a kernel module and would be effectively transparent to the user.
+Furthermore, it would be more ideal if this were implemented by abusing TCP TTL and packet size, which would allow for disparate routing paths without the need for explicit intermediate bouncer hosts.

 ## Usage